velitheesh/cse4573s26p3-velitheesh/README.md

 For the environment, you can use the project 2 setting and install face_recognition.
 Or use your own, there are no hard requirement about pytorch version.

-- Your name
+- Litheesh Velakaturi Rambabu
-- Your ubit name
+- litheesh

 **task 1 validation set**